constantinius/foss4g-code-de/slides/features.md

 ##  Features

-EOxC helps to build user interfaces to:
+EOxC allows to easily build user interfaces to

-  - browse
-  - filter
+  - browse,
-  - show search results
+  - filter,
-  - inspect
+  - inspect, and
   - download

-for EO catalogues.
+products from EO catalogs.